 Rosanna has undertaken art residencies at the De Young Museum San Francisco, University of Hawaii Manoa and the Cambridge University Museum of Archaeology and Anthropology UK, where she curated the internationally acclaimed Pasifika Styles exhibition with Dr Amiria Salmond.

-An active member of the London based Polynesian cultural groups Beats of Polynesia and Ngati Ranana, in 2009 Rosanna will develop and research a new work in Vancouver for the reopening of the Museum of Anthropology galleries exhibition Boundaries and Translations in 2010 and creating a new interdisciplinary work Hand to Tusks for an exhibition in September 2009 at the October Gallery in London.
+An active member of the London-based Polynesian cultural groups Beats of Polynesia and Ngati Ranana, Rosanna has developed and researched a work in Vancouver for the reopening of the Museum of Anthropology’s exhibition Boundaries and Translations in 2010.
+She also created an interdisciplinary work Hand to Tusks for an exhibition in September 2009 at the October Gallery in London.